 Travel: The road to the trailhead is dirt, but should be passable in most vehicles.
 Please contact staff if you have any questions.
 There are limited spots in FNW vehicles from Reno.
 Reach out ASAP if you need a ride.
 There will not be FNW vehicles leaving from Las Vegas.

-Gear/Clothing: For this project, volunteers must supply their own backpacking equipment (tent, sleeping bag, sleeping pad, plate, mug, utensils, stove, all meals, clothes, etc.) and be able to carry it in their own backpack.
+Gear/Clothing: For this project, volunteers must supply their own backpacking equipment (tent, sleeping bag, sleeping pad, plate, mug, utensils, Friday dinner and lunches, clothes, etc.) and be able to carry it in their own backpack.
 Long sleeves, long pants, and sturdy, close-toed shoes are required for our workdays.
 Please also bring a hat and rain jacket.
 If you have any questions about what to bring, please reach out.

 What to expect: In-depth information such as weather, travel plans, parking/camping, and project specifics, will be sent to those who RSVP about 1 week before the project.
 Friends staff members will provide any tool training necessary for the project.
 As this is a 'most challenging' and backpacking project, expect a staff member from FNW to reach out before the project to confirm your preparedness.